The-Software-Guild/SRE-UPDATES/Weekly-Assessment-4/Assessment-4.md

     ```sh
     /kaniko/executor -f `pwd`/Dockerfiles/Dockerfile_currencyAPI -c `pwd` --insecure --skip-tls-verify --cache=false --destination=${ECR_REPO}:${JOB_NAME}currency-api-dev-${BUILD_NUMBER}
     ```
     A common error is curly brackets, make sure to follow the convention of the file.
-Be sure to use an appropriate name in destination, it will be used later.

 2. Push your changes.

 3. Log into [jenkins](https://jenkins.computerlab.online/) and locate your pipeline settings.
-Update the branch to the new branch you created.
+Update or confirm the pipelines branch matches the one you make your code changes to.

 4. Execute the pipeline and monitor for errors.
 Common errors are curly brackets in the Jenkinsfile or using the wrong nameing convention.
-When you see your newly created image in the [ecr-list](http://ecrlist-ps.computerlab.online/index.php) with the name you used for --destination above, your delievery pipeline has been updated.
+When you see your newly created image in the [ecr-list](http://ecrlist-ps.computerlab.online/index.php) with the name you used for destination above, your delievery pipeline has been updated.

 ## Deploying to Dev